slatedocs/slate/source/index.html.md

 result | String | Payment Status of Buyer.
-Can be either "success" or "failed" or "processing" sender_bank | String | Bank code used by buyer to do payment payment_method | String | Define what payment method to be used in transaction (`Instant Pay`/`Manual Pay`/`Manual Bank Transfer`)*
+Can be either "success" or "failed" or "processing" sender_bank | String | Bank code used by buyer to do payment payment_method | String | Define what payment method to be used in transaction (`Instant Pay`/`Manual Pay`/`Manual Bank Transfer`)* va_number | String | VA number to be used on payment if using Manual Pay

 *Instant Pay = direct-debit or cc; Manual Pay = virtual account; Manual Bank Transfer = pay using manual transfer